richardbiely/gaia-ecs/README.md

 If we imagine an ordinary array of 4 Position components defined above with this layout they are organized like this in memory: xyz xyz xyz xyz.

-However, in specific cases you might want to consider organizing your component's internal data as structure or arrays (SoA):
+However, in specific cases, you might want to consider organizing your component's internal data as structure or arrays (SoA):

 ```cpp
 static constexpr auto Layout = utils::DataLayout::SoA